spring-jdbc-crud/simplejdbcmapper/README.md

  JdbcTemplate jdbcTemplate = sjm.getJdbcTemplate();
  NamedParameterJdbcTemplate namedParameterJdbcTemplate = sjm.getNamedParameterJdbcTemplate();
 ```
-You can also create your own JdbcClient/JdbcTemplate and use it.
+There is no requirement that you have to use the underlying JdbcClient/JdbcTemplate for your custom queries.
+You can create your own JdbcClient/JdbcTemplate and use it.

 ## BLOB/CLOB mapping